 “In some of the graphic pictures obtained by The Vancouver Sun, Coquitlam Cpl.
 Jim Brown appears to wear only his regulation-issue Mountie boots and an erection as he wields a huge knife and a bound naked woman cringes in terror.”
 Besides the sensational but now discredited photos this was the money shot of the story.
 The line is catchy, no doubt formulated with water cooler conversations in mind.
 It would run not only in Mr. Mulgrew’s story, which was picked up by papers across Canada, but it would be parroted in the National Post article which gave a nod to its author.

 And it appears that, like the work of many great authors, it is a work of fiction.
-You’ll find details on the fabricated picture and Mr. Mulgrew’s sourcing, questionable at best, here.
+Erotic Vancouver has covered the details of the fabricated picture and Mr. Mulgrew’s at best-questionable sourcing.

 But the problem goes beyond one reporter, one paragraph and one story.
 The problem goes to the difficulty in turning the herd.